supercharge/docs/create-and-debug-tests.md

 }
 ```

-The order of the lifecycle hooks above matches the execution plan in AVA.
 The `alwaysAfter` hook will always run as soon as your tests complete.
 It will also run if your suite includes failing tests and makes it a good place for cleanup tasks.

 ### Test Context